pagyP/pagyp.github.io/content/posts/2023-18-10-when-does-network-traffic-stay-on-the-microsoft-network/index.md

 ---
-title: "When does network traffic stay on the Azure backbone network? "
+title: "When does network traffic stay on the Microsoft network? "
 date: "2023-10-18"
 featured_image: ""
 author: "Paul Paginton"